Organism

 Subjective experience takes a prominent place within the model.
 Logically, we see that

-quality of subjective experience is beneficial to everyone ahead in his life
+of subjective experience is beneficial to everyone ahead in his life - or 'happiness',

 sub-dimensions.